nextstrain/mpox/README.md

 - [s3-object-exists](s3-object-exists) - Used to prevent 404 errors during S3 file comparisons in the notify-* scripts
 - [trigger](trigger) - Triggers downstream GitHub Actions via the GitHub API using repository_dispatch events.

+Potential Nextstrain CLI scripts

+- [sha256sum](sha256sum) - Used to check if files are identical in upload-to-s3 and download-from-s3 scripts.